GunnerLab/mcce4_tutorial/docs/installation/installation_options.md

   ```
   The command should return ~/clone_dir/MCCE4-Alpha/MCCE_bin/p_info

-### 2. Compile Executables
+### 2. Compile Executables and NGPDB Container Image
 MCCE4 contains C and C++ libraries that must be compiled prior to use.
-The first compilation command will create two executable files: `mcce` simulation executable and the legacy `delphi` PBE solver.
+The `make` command will create two executable files: `mcce` simulation executable and the legacy `delphi` PBE solver, and create the container image for NGPB, MCCE4 default PBE solver.
   * Warning: We cannot guaranty that the DelPhi PBE solver executable file (`delphi`), will run on your system.
 This is one of the reasons NextGenPDB is now MCCE4 default PBE solver.

-  * Ensure you have sudo access as it is necessary for the installation of the NGPB container (~15min+).
+  * Ensure you have sudo access as it is necessary for the installation of the NGPB container (~15 min+).
   * `cd` into your MCCE4-Alpha clone directory:
     ```
      cd ~/clone_dir/MCCE4-Alpha
     ```
   * Then run these commands:

-    1. First and fast compilation command to compile mcce (and legacy Delphi):
+    1. Clean up previous versions, if any:
     ```
-     make clean
+     make clean                  # remove bin/mcce and bin/delphi if present
+     rm bin/NextGenPB_MCCE4.sif  # remove existing container image
     ```

-    2. Second and slow compilation (& container setup) command:
-      - IMPORTANT: In case this is not the first time the command is run, make sure to delete its target file, i.e.:
-      ```
-        rm bin/NextGenPB_MCCE4.sif
-      ```
+    2. Re-create the three objects:
       The screen output of this long compilation is extensive and not recoverable if not directed to a file, so there are two way to run the command:
       - Run `make` command, without logging:
       ```